Rogdham/pyzstd/index.rst

         # build and install
         sudo pip3 install --install-option="--dynamic-link-zstd" -v pyzstd-0.14.4.tar.gz
-        # build a distributable wheel
+        # build a redistributable wheel
         pip3 wheel --build-option="--dynamic-link-zstd" -v pyzstd-0.14.4.tar.gz

     On Windows, there is no system-wide zstd library.
 Pyzstd module can dynamically link to a DLL library, modify ``setup.py``: